 Every time we see Mickey or Minnie mouse, Riley get so excited and says,

 “I have seen Mickey, Minnie, Donald, and Daisy!!”

 “You sure did, didn’t you baby!”
 I always say.

 Make memories with your children.
 In all honesty, I didn’t think she would remember months later and she does!
 Meanwhile, I can’t remember what I did last week.
 Lol.

 Lastly, I know a lot of parks around the world do not give away water for free, but Disney did; and you didn’t have to buy food with it either.
-I have even went to some restaurants here in Texas that told me, they can’t give me water.
+I have even gone to some restaurants here in Texas that told me, they can’t give me water.
 I was like, “Really, it’s just water.”
-So don’t freak out if your run out!
+So don’t freak out if you run out!